 - Did any of your messages bounce?
 And why?

 - How many of your recipients opened your emails and clicked on links?

-Since Gmail lacks even basic reporting, it’s hard to answer these questions.
+One of the more serious Gmail SMTP limitations, is that Gmail lacks even the most basic reporting and analytics, so it’s hard to answer these questions.

 This means that it becomes almost impossible to identify issues and make improvements to ensure high deliverability of your email.